ggouws/HPC_RNAseq/README.md

 HISAT2 will align your reads, and output the aligned results for each sample in SAM (Sequence Alignment Map format).
-This output is piped to SAMtools, a programme for writing, viewing and manipulating alignment files, which sorts them and generates a BAM file (a compressed, binary version) of the SAM file.
+This output is piped to SAMtools, a programme for writing, viewing and manipulating alignment files, which sorts them and generates a BAM file (a compressed, binary version of the SAM file).
 These sorted BAM files are found in a folder called 'aligned'.
-HISAT2 will also generate (using the '--met-file' function) a report and mapping statistics for each sample (_sample_name_.stats) in the 'aligned' folder.
-The script also uses the 'flagstat' function of SAMtools to generate a mapping quality report ('initial_mapping_quality', which you can find in the 'quality_reports' folder.
+HISAT2 will also generate (using the '--met-file' function) a report and mapping statistics for each sample ('_sample_name_.stats') in the 'aligned' folder.
+The script also uses the 'flagstat' function of SAMtools to generate a mapping quality report ('initial_mapping_quality'), which you can find in the 'quality_reports' folder.
 This file will contain the mapping statistics for all samples, with the sample names appearing before the tables of statistics.